kitspace/awesome-electronics/contributing.md

 ### ${\color{yellow}B}$

 A EDA with a small community yet and not so popular, but with a promising and very active software development.
-Software in this tier tends to grwo into tier ${\color{orange}A}$ as they get matured.
+Software in this tier tends to grow into tier ${\color{orange}A}$ as they get matured.
 They can have some nice features for more complex electronic projects, but they are usually more limited when compared to tier ${\color{orange}A}$ or ${\color{red}S}$.

 ### ${\color{green}C}$